lsds/sgx-lkl/tests/basic/pthread_detach/README.md

-# Preliminaries
+# LKL Scheduling and Pthreads Support

+## Pre-requisites
+/doc/Threading.md

 ## Thread identities
 A thread has 3 identities:
 - Linux process context - `task_struct`
 - LKL arch specific process context - `thread_info`
 - LKL host thread context, implemented in SGX-LKL by `lthread`s.

-For most of a thread's lifetime these 3 identities should have a 1:1 mapping between them.
-One instance where this doesn't hold is on the return path of the clone() system call.
-(This is covered in more detail later in the `pthread_create` section.)
+Not every lthread corresponds to a LKL thread.
+In conventional LKL usage, the Linux process contexts are allocated lazily on the first system call.
+In cloned threads, the Linux process context is allocated eagerly during thread creation.

+In general once LKL knows about a lthread, there is a 1:1 mapping between these identities.
+We'll detail some exceptions later in the `pthread_create` section.

-## LKL's CPU Lock: lkl_cpu_get/lkl_cpu_put
+## LKL's CPU Lock:
+The LKL CPU lock allows a single thread to be running inside LKL.
+The `lkl_cpu` structure defined in [`arch/lkl/kernel/cpu.c`](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/kernel/cpu.c) consists of a `lkl_mutex`, a `lkl_sem` and some status data like `owner`, `count` and `sleepers`.

+The `lkl_mutex *lock` is used to ensure mutual exclusion while accessing/modifying the status data fields.
+The CPU semaphore `lkl_sem *sem` allows threads to sleep if there is an `owner` already.
-The owner of the lock is assigned and checked based on the lthread identity.
+The `owner` of the lock is assigned and checked based on the lthread identity.

+Threads entering LKL via `lkl_syscall` [try to acquire the lock](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/kernel/syscalls.c#L187) by calling `lkl_cpu_get`.
+Once the syscall is processed, the [lock is released](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/kernel/syscalls.c#L310) on the return path by a `lkl_cpu_put`.

+The LKL scheduler [also transfers lock ownership during task switching](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/kernel/threads.c#L182) via `lkl_cpu_change_owner`.

 ## sched_sem: thread level semaphore LKL uses to control scheduling
 From the LKL paper -